I Am Going to the Lordy: Appearance in media

-"I Am Going to the Lordy" is a featured part of the Stephen Sondheim musical Assassins.
-In the song "The Ballad of Guiteau", Guiteau sings an exaggerated version of the poem more and more fervently while the Balladeer sings about Guiteau's life, trial, and execution.
-Sondheim has said that the use of the poem in the song was one of two times he had ever borrowed from another writer in his work, the other being the time he used lines from William Shakespeare in the song "Fear No More" from The Frogs.
-Sondheim first learned of the poem from the short story by Charles Gilbert on which Assassins is based.
-He was going to include pieces of letters and diaries written by Guiteau as well but felt that those would "weigh the piece down."
-The contrast of the "fervent yet hymn-like poem" and the styles of music in the song continue to suggest Guiteau's insanity, a trait exemplified frequently in the musical.
+"I Am Going to the Lordy" is featured in the song "The Ballad of Guiteau" from the Stephen Sondheim musical Assassins, where Guiteau sings an exaggerated version of the poem more and more fervently while the Balladeer sings about Guiteau's life, trial, and execution.
+Guiteau's insanity is illustrated through the contrast of the "fervent yet hymn-like poem" and the styles of music in the song.
+Sondheim first learned of the poem from the short story by Charles Gilbert on which Assassins is based, stating that the use of the poem in the song was one of two times he had ever borrowed from another writer in his work, the other being William Shakespeare.